WE HAVE TO PRESS INTO THE KINGDOM OF GOD

 “Seventy ‘sevens’ are decreed for your people and your holy city to finish transgression, to put an end to sin, to atone for wickedness, to bring in everlasting righteousness, to seal up vision and prophecy and to anoint the most holy.”
 (Daniel 9:24)

-The four objectives listed above are God's goal.
-"Forgiveness of sin" is an interim step, not part of the goal.
+“Forgiveness of sin” is an interim step, not part of this goal.
 The objective is to put an end to sin, not to forgive it.

 The creation of man is God response to the rebellion of the angels.
 To man were given the Ten Commandments on stone tablets.